ADVRHumanoids/OpenSoT/docs/source/index.rst

 Welcome to OpenSoT's documentation!
 ===================================
-**OpenSoT** is a library to simplify the writing and resolution of Quadratic and Linear Programming (QP/LP) problems subject to linear constraints.
+**OpenSoT** is a C++ library designed to streamline the process of writing and solving Quadratic and Linear Programming (QP/LP) problems with a focus on robotic applications, such as Differential Inverse Kinematics (DIK), Inverse Dynamics (ID), and contact force distribution.
+**OpenSoT** provides interfaces for <span style="color:green">*Tasks*</span> and <span style="color:red">*Constraints*</span>, transforming them into atomic entities that can be seamlessly combined to create complex control problems, all of which can be efficiently solved using dedicated *Solvers*.

 .. toctree::